-Juvenile scalloped hammerhead sharks primarily feed on bony fish and squid while adults eat bony fish, squid, sharks and rays.
-Gestation period is 11-12 months and litter size ranges from 15-31 pups.
-Birth size is anywhere from 16-20 inches and adults having been known to reach lengths of up to 13 feet, 6-8 feet average in the Hawaiian Islands.
+Juvenile scalloped hammerhead sharks primarily feed on bony fish and squid, while adults eat bony fish, squid, sharks, and rays.
+Their gestation period is 11-12 months, and litter size ranges from 15-31 pups.
+Birth size is anywhere from 16-20 inches, and adults having been known to reach lengths of up to 13 feet, with 6-8 feet being the average in Hawaiʻi.
 Although usually seen solitary, hammerhead sharks are known to school in large numbers in the hundreds.
-Considered a shy and docile species, not very likely to approach divers in the ocean.
+Considered a shy and docile species, the scalloped hammerhead is not likely to approach divers in the ocean.

 Due to activity conducted by small commercial fisheries, scalloped hammerheads are sought out for various reasons, including food, oil, and their fins.
 These factors have dwindled the population, adding this species to the list as an endangered species.